cmtchssn/Intro-to-Comp-Music/Projects/Final-Project.md

 3. For the final draft submission, you will need to submit a [Mixdown](../DAW-instructions/mixing-down.md) in addition to your song project folder.
 Use the 16bit/44.1 setting in the wav format.
 Listen to this Mixdown file all the way through to ensure it is free of errors and clipping.
 4. When you are finished, ensure that your project has the name "YourFirstNameYourLastName-FinalProject" and submit using the procedure in the [Basic Submission Instructions](../DAW-instructions/basic-submission-instructions.md#submitting-a-song) document.
 Make sure that both the Mixdown file and any other files are stored inside your song project folder before submitting.
 5. As always, save a backup copy on your personal storage media.
+6. Incorrect/incomplete submissions will have points taken off with no exception.

 # Rubric
 ## Final Project